madmonkey71/TripleT-Flight-Firmware/README.md

 - **PID-based Actuator Control**: A full 3-axis PID controller is implemented to manage hardware actuators (e.g., servos).
 The controller's core logic is in place, ready for a functional guidance engine to provide it with targets.
 - **SD Card Logging**: Logs a comprehensive set of data points to a CSV file on the SD card, including sensor readings, flight state, and timestamps.
 If the SD card is not present at startup, logging is automatically disabled, and the system proceeds without entering an error state.
 - **GPS/Barometer Calibration**: Calibrates the barometric altimeter using GPS data for accurate altitude-above-ground-level (AGL) readings.
-- **Error Handling**: Includes watchdog timers and sensor initialization checks.
-If the system enters an `ERROR` state (e.g., due to a sensor failure), the `clear_errors` command can be used to attempt a return to the `PAD_IDLE` state if the underlying issue is resolved.
+- **Error Handling & Sensor Health**: Includes watchdog timers and sensor initialization checks.
+The system now performs continuous health checks on critical sensors (IMU, Barometer) during operation.
+If a sensor disconnects or fails, the system will transition to the `ERROR` state, and a descriptive message will be logged.
+The `clear_errors` command can be used to attempt a return to the `PAD_IDLE` state if the underlying issue is resolved.
 If power is cycled while the device is in an `ERROR` state, it will reboot into `STARTUP` to ensure a clean start.
 - **Interactive Serial Interface**: A command-driven system for real-time data monitoring, configuration, and diagnostics.
 - **Vehicle Orientation Detection (PAD_IDLE)**: Upon entering the `PAD_IDLE` state, the firmware attempts to determine the vehicle's vertical axis using accelerometer data (primarily from the ICM-20948).
 The axis (X, Y, or Z) that measures approximately +/-1g is identified as the vehicle's vertical orientation.
 This information, including the identified axis index (`verticalAxisIndex`) and the measured gravitational force (`verticalAxisMagnitudeG`), is logged for analysis and can aid in understanding pre-launch setup.